 Factors influencing the duration and amount of alimony

 - In India, the rules and conditions of alimony payment differ from one personal law to the next.
-Because of legislation establishing precise procedures for giving alimony, none of the Indian personal laws is immune from criticism.
+Because of legislation establishing precise procedures for giving alimony, none of the Indian personal laws is immune from criticism

-Section 10 of the Hindu marriage act of 1955 governs judicial separation under the Hindu religion.
+Section 10 of the Hindu Marriage Act of 1955 governs judicial separation under the Hindu religion.
 If a decree for judicial separation is passed, it is no longer obligatory for the parties to cohabit with each other.
 On being satisfied by the facts presented by one of the parties, the court can rescind the decree.

 Difference between judicial separation and divorce

-- Although the pair get separated following the decree of judicial separation, they cannot remarry; nevertheless, when the decree of divorce is issued, both parties cease to be husband and wife and, as a result, are separated and can choose to remarry.
+- Although the pair is separated following the decree of judicial separation, they cannot remarry; nevertheless, when the decree of divorce is issued, both parties cease to be husband and wife and, as a result, are separated and can choose to remarry.

 In the last decade, the Indian society has seen significant changes in the divorce process in India.
-However, attitudes about divorce differ across India.
+However, attitudes about divorce vary across India.
 Even though divorce has become a more common term than it was previously, our society has not embraced it in the manner that it should be.